 Your immune system and your gut are allies in fighting off invasion, whether that is bacteria or a virus.
 When your gut is in good health, your immune system functions optimally and can tell the difference between good bacteria and bad bacteria.

 However, sometimes your immune system goes rogue and begins attacking your own tissues.
-It could be your thyroid under attack, your intestines, your skin, your brain, your pancreas, or another organ.
+Your thyroid may be under attack, or your intestines.
+Sometimes it’s your skin, your brain, your pancreas, or another organ.
 No matter what part of your body is under siege, the underlying problem is within your immune system.

 This means in order to reverse autoimmunity, you’ll need to get your immune system back under control.
 In order to do that, you must address your poor gut health.
 Without a healthy gut, you can’t have a healthy immune system.

-Earlier, I mentioned digestive issues that could indicate that you have poor gut health.
+Earlier, I mentioned digestive issues that could indicate poor gut health.
 Digestive problems are just one sign of poor gut health.
 Here are some other ways you can tell your gut is unhealthy.

 7 Signs of Poor Gut Health